MicrosoftDocs/windows-itpro-docs/windows/client-management/windows-10-mobile-and-mdm.md

 -   **L2tpPsk** The pre-shared key used for an L2TP connection
 -   **Cryptography Suite** Enable the selection of cryptographic suite attributes used for IPsec tunneling

+> [!NOTE]
->**Note:** The easiest way to create a profile for a single sign-on experience with an EAP configuration XML is through the rasphone tool on a Windows 10 PC.
-Once you run the rasphone.exe, the configuration wizard will walk you through the necessary steps.
+> The easiest way to create a profile for a single sign-on experience with an EAP configuration XML is through the rasphone tool on a Windows 10 PC.
+Once you run the rasphone.exe, the configuration wizard walks you through the necessary steps.
 For step-by-step instructions on creating the EAP configuration XML blob, see EAP configuration.
 You can use the resulting XML blob in the MDM system to create the VPN profile on Windows 10 Mobile phone.
 If you have multiple certificates on the devices, you may want to configure filtering conditions for automatic certificate selection, so the employee does not need to select an authentication certificate every time the VPN is turned on.
 See this article for details.
 Windows 10 for PCs and Windows 10 Mobile have the same VPN client.

 Microsoft Store–based VPN plugins for the VPN connection allow you to create a VPN plugin profile with the following attributes: